hhCarlos/scrapy-cli/Log.md

 ## 📅 2025-10-27 — `branch: feat/scrapper-class-and-implementation`

 - **feature:** Scraper was change to a class and changes in main to call Scraper as a class.

+## 📅 2025-11-4 — `branch: feat/scrapper-request`

+- **feature:** Libraries added pip install requests beautifulsoup4 in order to make the request and look for selectors added.